 Maintaining a car can be costly, but can save you in the long run.

-Vehicles generally have scheduled maintenance every six months, or 10,0000km (whichever comes first).
+Vehicles generally have scheduled maintenance every 12 months*, or 20,0000km (whichever comes first).
 When these services are skipped, any issues can compound, leading to larger and more expensive problems down the line.
 For example, not replacing the oil or oil filter can lead to dire engine problems with catastrophic consequences.
 The same can happen with brake pads – not replacing brake pads can destroy other brake components.

 Skipping the service costs can lead to repair costs.